dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 Boot Domain
     a domain with limited privileges launched by the hypervisor during a Multiple Domain Boot that runs as the first domain started.
-In the hyperlaunch architecture, it is responsible for assisting with higher level operations of the domain setup process.
+In the Hyperlaunch architecture, it is responsible for assisting with higher level operations of the domain setup process.